 The HOPWA Program completes a separate Excel-based Consolidated APR/CAPER form and reporting process that fulfills the HOPWA annual reporting requirements, as outlined in 24 CFR 574.
-Once completed, the HOPWA Consolidated APR/CAPER form will be attached as an appendix to the State of Nevada's CAPER.
+The HOPWA Consolidated APR/CAPER form is attached as an appendix to the State of Nevada's CAPER.